 Every Mighty Network comes with a powerful community engine first and foremost.
 This includes forum functions, short-form posts and full articles, videos, polls and Q&As, and full notifications.
 Member profiles are built in, you can see who’s online and members nearby, and you can chat with members individually or in groups.

-Each Mighty Network also gives you the option to add subgroups, letting you divide your members up by interest.
-Each subgroup can be individually branded, and each has its own member list, chat, and events, AND you can sell access to subgroups or bundle it with things like courses.
+Each Mighty Network also gives you the option to add Spaces, letting you divide your members up by interest.
+Each Space can be individually branded, and each has its own member list, chat, and events, AND you can sell access to Spaces or bundle it with things like courses.
 We’ll get into this more below.